12 Best Washington Waterfall Hikes to Explore

 Note: There’s no picture for this here because this waterfall is not well known about, but a simple Google search for Walupt Creek Falls will show you exactly why this particular choice was put on this list.
 And once I finally go there myself, I’ll add the picture (and instructions on the hike too).

-Height of waterfall: 200+ feet.
+• Height of waterfall: 200+ feet

-5) Marymere Falls:
+Marymere Falls:

 marymere falls hike washington 06

-Description: The Marymere Falls trail is a really cool hike I’ve done before.
+The Marymere Falls trail is a really cool hike I’ve done before.
 It’s not a huge waterfall, but there is an easy and super scenic hike that’ll take you there and along the way, the scenery is stunning with gigantic trees on that trail that are almost as big as Redwoods.
 Most of the hike is easy to navigate and there’s wooden guard rails to make sure you’re safe too.
 Aside from this hike, make sure to check out Crescent Lake nearby, as it’s a very beautiful place to explore with very scenic hikes like the Devils Punchbowl Lake Crescent trail.

-Height of waterfall: 50 feet.
+• Height of waterfall: 50 feet.

-6) Keekwulee Falls:
+Keekwulee Falls:

 Keekwulee Falls hike 04

-Description: This is a very cool waterfall with swimming holes that is close to a popular ski resort in WA.
+This is a very cool waterfall with swimming holes that is close to a popular ski resort in WA.
 Depending on the season, this particular trail and waterfall hike is accessible to most people and it is often warned that during winter or rainy seasons, to avoid coming here as the water level in the river leading up to the waterfall is too difficult to pass.
 But during Spring and Summer, it’s great and this is a popular waterfall hike people do.

-7) Lewis River Falls:
+Lewis River Falls:

 Lewis River Falls hike 03

-Description: One of the most popular (and scenic) waterfalls (and hikes) in eastern Washington is Lewis River Falls.
+One of the most popular (and scenic) waterfalls (and hikes) in eastern Washington is Lewis River Falls.
 It’s a huge and very wide waterfall with a swimming hole next to it as you can probably tell from the photo.

-Height of waterfall: 40 feet high but over 200 feet wide.
+• Height of waterfall: 40 feet high.

-8) Sol Duc Falls:
+Sol Duc Falls:

 sol duc falls hike washington 02

-Description: It’s likely that Sol Duc Falls trail is the most popular and best waterfall hikes in Washington (and Olympic National Park).
+It’s likely that Sol Duc Falls trail is the most popular and best waterfall hikes in Washington (and Olympic National Park).
 I’ve done it once and there’s a lot of good things to say.

 1. First, the trail from the parking lot to the actual falls is stunning.